 31. If dinner reservations are sold out, try lunch.

 Lunch reservations are sometimes easier to get since most people don’t want to make a reservation mid day because their schedules can sometimes be unpredictable.
 That’s why I recommend you try a lunch one because it’s generally easier to score.
-Especially for places like Be Our Guest and Le Cellier.
+Especially for places like Be Our Guest, Biergarten, and Le Cellier.

 32. Eat a few meals at other resorts, or better, your resort.